 - All insurances are accepted

-- Walk-in appointments are welcomed
+- Walk-in appointments

 - In-person clinics are available